Culture Shock. Stress. The many stages of crazy that hits those living and working overseas.

 Returning missionaries live at levels of 600+

-Knowing the terrible effects of high stress levels for extended periods of time.
+We know and have experienced the terrible effects of culture shock and the high stress levels for extended periods of time.

 We know that.
 We trust it. and we go.